By – Dr JV Hebbar

 For cough, sore throat

-6. Sugar candy and Dil seed in cough and sore throat:
+6. Sugar candy and Dill seed in cough and sore throat:

-3 grams of each of Dill seeds and sugar candy are taken and chewed for 3-5 minutes.
+3 grams of Dill seeds and sugar candy are taken and chewed for 3-5 minutes.
 This can be repeated 4-5 times in a day.
 This subsides cough, cold and sore throat.

 A simple spice has several health benefits and it is necessary to appreciate the health benefits while preparing the dishes out of these spices.